joon-solutions/dbt_netsuite_ecom/README.md

 ### Database Compatibility
-currently, This package is compatible with Snowflake destination only
+Currently, This package is compatible with Snowflake only

 ## Step 2: Install the package
-Include the following package version in your packages.yml file:
+Include the following package version in your packages.yml file.
+The package has not been published to dbt [hub](https://hub.getdbt.com/) and can be accessed via importing a git repository, hosted in Github server.
 > TIP: [Read the dbt docs](https://docs.getdbt.com/docs/build/packages) for more information on installing packages.

 ```yaml